 Afraid to Travel Solo?

 I don’t feel you on the not going because you’re “solo”, however.
 If you truly want to make travel a priority, then you will find a way.
 Am I advocating you dump your significant other because he/she doesn’t want to travel?
 Well… No, absolutely not.
 What I will say is that I hope you will not make that an excuse not to go yourself.

 Have you ever gone to the movies by yourself?
 Have you eaten out by yourself?
 Have you taken a drive, a bus or train ride, or a flight by yourself?
-Then, yes, you can travel by yourself!
+Then, yes, you can travel by yourself.
 What’s the difference?
 There are many blogs out there promoting solo travel.
-But let me just lay it out here once and for all: solo travel is no big deal.
+But let me just lay it out here once and for all: solo travel is really not that big a deal, especially with today’s technology to help access activities with others.
 I do it all the time and, as I’ve stated before, you never end up being completely alone.

 Are You Ready to Travel?

 Are you hearing a theme here?
 Yes, and it’s called “priority”.
 If you truly want to travel then you have to make it a priority.
 It’s really that simple.
 Yes, we have to pay our bills.
 Yes, we may live in a country that blows when it comes to lack of paid time off.
 Folks, these are really just excuses.
 If travel is a priority then it’s a plan that can come to fruition.
 Stick with me kid, and let’s see how I can entice you to make travel a priority.
 You only live once!